Last of 'untouchables' nabbed

 April.
 He was one of 76 people indicted following a large seizure of

-Italy in 1994, but was found not guilty during the trial
+cocaine in Italy in 1994, but was found not guilty during the trial

 in a bunkered courtroom.